freddykat/B360M-DS3H/README.md

 ## You have to put SMBIOS data(Opencore: Serial Number, MLB, ROM, SystemUUID / Clover: BoardSerialNumber, SerialNumber, SmUUID) on your own

-## macOS BigSur(Clover Tested) and Monterey(Opencore Tested) are working well on this EFI
+## macOS BigSur(Clover Tested), Monterey(Opencore Tested), and Ventura Developer Beta 3 are working well on this EFI

-## macOS Ventura Developer Beta 1 Currently not working(in opencore booting step)(ventura tested in branch v0.8.2dev)